ac2ofx/ac2ofx/README.md

 * Use ac2ofx to convert the "Monthly PDF Statement" into an OFX file.
 * Then import the OFX file into your financial management program.

 In eval mode, ac2ofx limits the number of transactions in the OFX file (5 transations).
 You can obtain a key to remove this limit.
 The cost is $12.99.
+Send email to ac2ofx@gmail.com

 ## Prerequisite
 You will need Java installed on your machine.